A breathtaking photograph of a bodyboarder ready to take on a huge Pipeline close-out has landed on National Geographic.

 Photographer Ray Collins has captured the power and essence of bodyboarding in a single snapshot.
-The incredbile photo conquered the "Extreme Photo of the Week" award, at National Geographic.
+The incredible photo conquered the "Extreme Photo of the Week" award at National Geographic.

 "All I do is push a button.
 At the end of the day, the people riding the waves are the heroes.
 That day it was big, rogue Pipeline.
 Whether shooting in the water or on land, there is always something new to learn, fear, and respect", reveals Ray Collins.